duncanhunter/Enterprise-Angular-applications-with-ngrx-and-nx/part-6-reactive-forms.md

 # Part 6 - Reactive Forms

+#### 1.Add ngx-errors library to make it easier to display form errors

 [https://github.com/UltimateAngular/ngx-errors](https://github.com/UltimateAngular/ngx-errors)

 ```
 npm i @ultimate/ngxerrors
 ```

-save injecting the formBuilder and less junk calling it.
+#### 2. Add a reactive FormGroup to login form

+Note: To save injecting the formBuilder and keeping this a presentational component with no injected dependancies we can just new up a simple FormGroup.
+You can read more about it here[ https://angular.io/api/forms/FormBuilder](https://angular.io/api/forms/FormBuilder).

 ```ts
 import { FormGroup, FormControl, Validators } from '@angular/forms';